foxlet/macOS-Simple-KVM/docs/guide-screen-resolution.md

 ```````````````````
 <key>Resolution</key>
-<string>1280x720</string>
+<string>1280x720@32</string>
 ```````````````````

- - Edit that to your preferred screen resolution.
+ - Edit that to your preferred screen resolution, but leave the @32 part as it is.
  - Some odd/intermediate resolutions like 1366×768 may not work well.
 Try to stick to more common 16:9, 16:10, and 4:3 form factors.

 2. Shut down the VM, relaunch it using `basic.sh` script and follow the following steps: